-- a) Never look for a leak with a match.
-Always use a soap solution or its equivalent when testing connections.
-Do not operate any electrical apparatus whatsoever, especially light switches.
-If the leak is not obvious, the vehicle should be evacuated and qualified personnel consulted. - Always turn off the gas cylinder valve or inlet to the vehicle when the appliances are not in use. - c) Never use gas appliances without adequate ventilation. - d) Avoid naked lights when connecting or changing a cylinder. - e) Check the flexible hose frequently. - f) The gas is heavier than air and therefore sinks to the lowest point. - g) Keep bottle gas containers outside (and protected against frost).
-If they must be kept inside make sure they are well away from heat. - h) Always seek advice when in doubt.
+- b) Avoid naked lights when connecting or changing a cylinder. - c) Check the flexible hose frequently. - d) The gas is heavier than air and therefore sinks to the lowest point. - Keep bottle gas containers outside (and protected against frost).
+If they must be kept inside make sure they are well away from heat.

-Warning: Do not use appliances with a different working pressure to 30mbar.
+WARNING: Do not use appliances with a different working pressure to 30mbar.

-Warning: Maintain adequate spacing of combustible materials from sources of heat.
+WARNING: Maintain adequate spacing of combustible materials from sources of heat.

-Warning: Do not use independent portable gas appliances inside the vehicle.
+WARNING: Do not use independent portable gas appliances inside the vehicle.
+Cookers shall not be used as heaters